FAQs

 How big will the turbines be?

 The design of the turbines is at the early engineering phase and careful consideration will be taken in assessing the required technical capabilities to help determine the optimum solution in the later stage of the project.
-These will be among the most powerful and productive wind turbines in the world.
+Depending on the final turbine design, the windfarm is expected to have between 126 to 225 turbines, with a maximum height of up to 350m.

 How far from land will the windfarm be and will I be able to see it?